 This process will help to remove any undesirable materials, like chlorophyll and the burnt taste.

-Because cannabinoids are lipophilic and hydrophobic, they will not seep into the water, and instead, remain on the plant material.
+Because cannabinoids are lipophilic and hydrophobic, they will not seep into the water and remain on the plant material.

-To get started, you have to collect all of your AVB and let it soak in a sealed container of water, like a mason jar with a lid.
+To get started, you must collect all of your AVB and let it soak in a sealed container of water, like a mason jar with a lid.

 I recommend discarding the water every few hours and replacing it with fresh water.

-To do this, place the wet flower on a parchment-lined baking sheet in your oven at 200 degrees for around two hours, tossing it regularly to avoid burning.
+To do this, place the wet flower on a parchment-lined baking sheet in your oven at 200ยฐF degrees for around two hours, tossing it regularly to avoid burning.

 You can remove it from the oven when it is completely dried.
 You could also use a food dehydrator to remove any remaining moisture.